Meet Our August Spotlight Patient: Dale

 “I had to be there for the procedure at 6:00 in the morning, and I expected the staff to be grouchy and groggy, but everyone I saw greeted me with a big smile.
 That went a long way towards making me feel comfortable.
 Then Dr. Segal came in and talked to me personally, even before I was taken in.
 He explained everything step by step as we went along and I didn’t feel a thing.
 The whole thing was over in less than an hour.”

 “Now I don’t even need contacts anymore,” Dale explained.
 “Dr. Segal even fixed my astigmatism.
 I can’t tell you how nice it is to be able to get up in the middle of the night and not have to worry about tripping around or looking for glasses.
 And the most important thing, the evening after my surgery, Dr. Segal called me personally to check and see how I was doing.
 When I mentioned that I was surprised he didn’t have someone on his staff make the call, he explained that he always made these calls himself, so that if patients had any questions he could answer them completely, right away.
 That meant a lot to me.
 I was very impressed.”

-If you are interested in sharing your experience with Dr. Segal, Dr. Lay, or the Georgia Eye family, or would like to schedule an appointment, please contact us.
-Be sure to follow Georgia Eye Physicians and Surgeons, P.C. on Facebook, Twitter, and Google+ for more patient stories and tips for healthy eyes.
+If you are a previous patient interested in sharing your experience with Dr. Segal, or a new patient with questions about the health of your eyes and the procedures that we perform, please contact Georgia Eye Physicians and Surgeons.
+Be sure to follow us on Facebook, Twitter, and Google+ for more patient stories and tips for healthy eyes.